edgedb/edgedb/docs/edgeql/overview.rst

    directly in the query (including the common path prefixes identified above).
    The set references and path prefixes in this list are called *input set references*,  and the sets they represent are called *input sets*.
-Order this list such that an input references come before any other input set reference for which it is a prefix (sorting lexicographically works).
+Order this list such that any input references come before any other input set reference for which it is a prefix (sorting lexicographically works).